-My world was turned upside down.
-I was rushed to hospital and underwent surgery to pin fractures in both my neck and spine.
-My rehabilitation program took 6 months in hospital, including 8 weeks in a collar to repair the broken bones in my neck that could not be pinned.
+This is the day my world was turned upside down.
+Following a road accident I suffered permanent damage to my spinal cord resulting in paraplegia.
+Emergency surgery for 10-12 hours pinned fractures in both my neck and spine.
+My rehabilitation program took 8 months in hospital, including 8 weeks in a collar to repair the broken bones in my neck.

 PBF Community Partnership Assistant

 “Don’t put your family and friends through it!”

 Program: Aqua (QLD)

 It was a typical steamy Australia Day long weekend in the summer of ’77 and a group of mates in their late teens were camping and fishing on South Stradbroke Island.
 They were joined mid-morning by one of the boy’s bosses, who was cruising the Broadwater in his 12m Bay Cruiser.
 An invitation was extended to join him on-board to fish from the comfort of deck chairs rather than the hard seats of the “tinnie”.

 The hotter and steamier the day became the more inviting the water looked.
 I decided to dive in to cool off .
 I had thought the water was plenty deep enough, but I was wrong.
 In that instance my life changed forever.

 A split second decision resulted in C5/C6 quadriplegia.
 Quick action by a mate saved me from drowning, and the calm assessment of the situation by the boat owner prevented potential further spinal cord damage.